ByLaws

 Article VII-Children's Mental Health Plan

-Kids Living Well shall oversee the Travis County Children’s Mental Health Plan and hold regular meetings throughout the year that focus on implementation and evaluation of the plan.
+Kids Living Well shall oversee the Travis County Plan for Children’s Mental Health and Substance Misuse and hold regular meetings throughout the year that focus on implementation and evaluation of the plan.

 Stakeholders from across the community participated in a year-long planning process to develop the Travis County Plan for Children’s Mental Health.
 The Plan was first shared with community leaders in February 2015.
-This five-year plan to improve the wellness of children and youth in Travis County is overseen by Kids Living Well.
-The Plan outlines action steps in four key areas – wellness and prevention, effective intervention, coordinated crisis services, and system improvements – to build on the strengths of our current systems with the goal of promoting wellness and effectively treating mental disorders among children in Travis County.
+This five-year plan to improve the wellness of children and youth in Travis County was updated in 2021.
+The Plan is overseen by Kids Living Well and outlines action steps and community priorities including four key areas:

 Article VIII-Commitment to Core Values